API Reference (v0.4.21)

 console.log @request # available vs undefined

-console.log @emit # undefined vs available
+console.log @join # undefined vs available

 Since the parameter is actually an object, you can define any number of helpers in one go: